 In each case, Shooter doesn't fit the Nashville image.
 Nor does he really suit whatever's left of rock music.
 He's truly his own man as an artist, influenced by family and friends without copying their sounds.

-The following list looks mostly to his more country-sounding material.
-However, it’s hard not to mix in a little variety when considering the large and varied catalog of one of underground music’s favorite sons.
+The following list from 2018 looks mostly to his more country-sounding material.
+However, it's hard not to mix in a little variety when considering the large and varied catalog of one of underground music's favorite sons.

 10. "Some Rowdy Women"